Grimxjoke/Size/src/note.md

-Attacks Ideas:

-Can the Borrower self liquidate and save/earn money even when the health factor is < 1 ?

 Does both the ETH and the sizeETH get locked until repaid or liquidation when the lender gives a loan to a borrower ?
 In that case, the borrower has to deposit ETH also before as collateral, what about the borrower sizeETH, what about the USDC the sizeUSDC(ST) and it's sizeDebt(debtToken) ?
 What it locked by the system, what is distributed to who ?

-In self liquidate , i assume that the borrower is still loosing money but not as much as Liquidate Also the borrower that gets replace in LiquidateWithReplacment, Does the borrower loose more in the regular Liquidate or does he loose the same amount in both Liquidate and LiqidateWithReplacment ?

-I've read many time that the size protocol used a 130% liquidation Collateral Ratio, meaning that (let's say that 1ETH = 2000$) if the user is deposit 1ETH, he can borrow up to 2000*(70/100) = 1400 USDC ? if the ETH value is dropping and the user has a loan of 1400usdc , therefore the Collateral ration will get higherr that 130% and the position will be able to be liquidabte.
+I've read many time that the size protocol used a 130% liquidation Collateral Ratio, meaning that (let's say that 1ETH = 2000$) if the user is deposit 1ETH, he can borrow up to 2000*(70/100) = 1400 USDC ? if the ETH value is dropping and the user has a loan of 1400usdc , therefore the Collateral ratio will get higher that 130% and the position will be able to be liquidabte.

 Also if the calculation is right, how do you make sence of it ?
 What I mean is that the LCR is c = 130% = a+B so b=30% more than a= 100%.
 So for a collateral value of d = 100$ =  I can borrow up to d*((a - b)/100) , is that right ?